Calendar Clock logo Calendar Clock Administrator logo

 Secure the electricity, such that the day clock won't run out of battery.
 Try to make it as difficult as possible to unplug the day clock, as we have a tendency to unplug and turn off devices when we are not planning to use them anymore, for instance because we are going to sleep.

 Photos, weather forecasts, and public holidays should be set up with care, as they might also confuse people and take the attention of the clock and agenda events.
-However, as mentioned later in this article, these features may also ease introducing the app to a person, as they make a device “more useful” and “fun”.
+As noted later in this article, these features can also ease the introduction of the app to a person, as they make a device “more useful” and “fun”.

 Whereas these are the most important settings to take into consideration whilst starting, when everyone got used to the device, you can customize the day clock further.
 For all of Calendar Clock’s features, check out our article on the most important Calendar Clock settings.